 St. Luke’s United Methodist Church

 3471 Westminster Rd.

 Houston, TX, 77027

-Perhaps a drug rehab center in Galveston, TX or an alcohol rehab center in Galveston, TX is the right fit.
-On the other hand, it’s perfectly okay to look for resources in nearby cities.
+Perhaps a drug rehab center in Galveston is the right fit.
+On the other hand, it may be worthwhile to look for resources in nearby cities.
 You may find a meeting that you love going to or an inpatient or outpatient program that’s perfect for your needs.
 Texas has many wonderful facilities in the greater Houston area and beyond.